imsks/imsks/README.md

 ### Hi there 👋 I'm Sachin

-I'm the Co-founder at [The Boring Education](https://www.theboringeducation.com/) 🚀  and a Full-Stack Product Engineer.
+I'm the Co-founder at [The Boring Education](https://www.theboringeducation.com/) 🚀  and a Full-Stack AI Product Engineer.
 I build tools, communities, and open-source tech to help people learn, grow, and ship.

 ---